EdwinVW/msrm-dashboard/README.md

 The following settings are available:

-- Title : the title shown on the dashboard
+- **Title** : the title shown on the dashboard
-- Theme : the color theme to use
+- **Theme** : the color theme to use
-- Auto refresh : indication whether or not the page is automatically refreshed
+- **Auto refresh** : indication whether or not the page is automatically refreshed
-- Refresh interval : the interval to wait between every page refresh
+- **Refresh interval** : the interval to wait between every page refresh
-- Neumer of releases : the number of releases to show on the dashboard
+- **Number of releases** : the number of releases to show on the dashboard
-- Release paths : the release paths to show on the dashboard (none selected means no filter)
+- **Release paths** : the releasepaths to show on the dashboard (none selected means no filter)

-If one or more release paths are selected and a new release path is added in RM, this new release path is not shown on the dashboard until it is selected on the configuration panel.
+If one or more releasepaths are selected and a new releasepath is added in RM, this new releasepath is not shown on the dashboard until it is selected on the configuration panel.

 The settings are persisted in a cookie on the client machine when the 'Save' button is clicked.
 The cancel button will discard any configuration changes and return to the dashboard.